luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 Moving on, notice that the :code:`(Variable "dogs_weight_node")` atom appears on both sides of the :code:`And` expression.
 This is important.

-Echoing what I said above, Speaking as somebody with a strong background in procedural programming, the way I think about this is that the :code:`Variable` node is "defined" or temporarily given a value by the first side of the :code:`And` expression, and then that value is used when evaluating the second side.
+Echoing what I said above, Speaking as somebody with a strong background in procedural programming, the way I think about this is that the :code:`Variable` node is "defined" or temporarily given a concrete meaning by the first side of the :code:`And` expression, and then that concrete atom is used when evaluating the second side.
 However, if your intuition comes from databases, you may want to think of the operation as an "INNER JOIN" from SQL.
 These mental models are functionally equivalent.

 If you're curious, the Atomspace has an :code:`OrLink` along with some other logical link types.
 However, if your intention is to perform an "OUTER JOIN", you probably want to use :code:`ChoiceLink` instead of :code:`OrLink`.